In later version of the task participants bet on whether the second card will be higher or lower before seeing the first card.

 Experimental conditions are the subsets of an experiment that define the relevant experimental manipulation.

 In the Cognitive Atlas, we define a contrast as any function over experimental conditions.
 The simplest contrast is the indicator value for a specific condition; more complex contrasts include linear or nonlinear functions of the indicator across different experimental conditions.

 An indicator is a specific quantitative or qualitative variable that is recorded for analysis.
 These may include behavioral variables (such as response time, accuracy, or other measures of performance) or physiological variables (including genetics, psychophysiology, or brain imaging data).

-Definition contributed by TSchonberg about six years ago:Two cards are drawn without replacement from a deck containing cards numbered from one to ten (one of each).
+Definition contributed by TSchonberg about seven years ago:Two cards are drawn without replacement from a deck containing cards numbered from one to ten (one of each).
 After the first card is presented, participants bet whether the next card will be higher or lower than the first card.
 Thus there is maximal risk when the first card is five or six, zero risk when it is ten or one.View Term Event Log